hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed updating the migration option on each admin request.
 * Fixed a fatal error on saving the Integration settings with active plugins having all switches off.
 * Fixed an issue with several Divi optin email forms on the page.
+* Fixed activation of blocksy plugins with any theme.

 = 4.16.0 =
 * Added integration with Germanized for WooCommerce.